v4 issue 25: Winter Wonderland

 Twelve Tips for Winter Skin Care

-tot trends weekly 1) Create a moisture rich barrier that is applied just after bathing or washing.
+1) Create a moisture rich barrier that is applied just after bathing or washing.
 It's important that the product not sit on the skin and suffocate it, as something heavy like petroleum jelly, vegetable shortening or cooking oils can (which many people actually turn to in desperation believe it or not).

 For body a very generous application of body cream rich in oils and emollient.